JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 6. Click **Finish**.
 The wizard will create the Kotlin Multiplatform shared module, update the configuration files, and create sample code that shows the benefits of Kotlin Multiplatform.
-7. Add the following lines to the root `build.gradle.kts` file for Gradle to resolve the added plugins successfully:
+7. To avoid classloader issues when Kotlin Multiplatform Gradle Plugin is applied in subprojects, add the following lines to the root `build.gradle.kts` file:

     ```kotlin
     alias(libs.plugins.kotlinMultiplatform) apply false